 If you asked anyone in ad tech to name the star-performer of the sector, most people would point to Criteo.

-NEW YORK - May 4, 2016 - Criteo S.A.
-(NASDAQ: CRTO), the performance marketing technology company, today announced financial results for the first quarter ended March 31, 2016.
+NEW YORK - August 3, 2016 - Criteo S.A.
+(NASDAQ: CRTO), the performance marketing technology company, today announced financial results for the second quarter ended June 30, 2016.